IDMNYU/IDMNYU-DM-GY-6053-Ideation-and-Prototyping-Spring_2018_Berkoy/process_website.md

 * Get wordpress installed via sites.bxmc.poly.edu (see below) in a directory labeled **ip**
 * If you already have a sites.bxmc.poly.edu account, have elton install another instance of wordpress in a directory labeled **ip** (see below)
 * Alternatively create an **ip** directory if you already have server space of your own via an ISP (Internet Service Provider), and install wordpress in that directory.
+* Create another dedicated website of your choice (SquareSpace, Cargo, Wix, Weebly, etc.).
+Some of these websites have added costs, and you'll want to review the platforms' features and limitations before locking in your choice.

 ### Wordpress via wp.nyu.edu
 [NYU Web Publishing](https://wp.nyu.edu/wp-login.php) makes creating a process website easy.
 Follow these steps, and in a few short minutes, you can have a simple, appealing site perfect for documenting your work in this course.